fhgerald/aas-grafana/readme.md

 ## Prepare Grafana

-Because we need a generic JSON backend datasource for our project, install the SimpleJSON Plugin via [Plug-Ins page](http://localhost:3000/plugins?filterBy=all&filterByType=all&q=JSON)

 By default, the AAS Registry is expected at ```http://localhost:4000/registry```.
 If you want to change this, set environment variable ``GRAF_CONNECTOROPTIONS__REGISTRYURI`` or command line arg ``--CONNECTOROPTIONS:REGISTRYURI={value}``.

+In Grafana we need a generic JSON backend datasource for our project.
+Before we install the SimpleJSON PlugIn, download the Asset Administration Shell Grafana Connector Sample Project and start the Demo Application.
+Check if the page https://localhost:7240/swagger/index.html (Swagger Page) is available.

+Install the SimpleJSON Plugin via [Plug-Ins page](http://localhost:3000/plugins?filterBy=all&filterByType=all&q=JSON) now.
+After installation click the button [create a SimpleJSON Data source] to define a new data connection between Grafana and the demo application.

 ## Getting started with sample code

 [_TODO_: Complete the following description]

-Before we start with our project, check if page https://localhost:7240/swagger/index.html (Swagger Page) is available.

-Add a new data source and configure the IP address if the grafana connector...????

 Create a dashboard.